Information for Property Owners

 Payments Of Rental Income

-Rental income, net of commission, is payable to owners on the 10th day after the end of the month of occupation and is payable by BACS direct into your designated bank account.
-Accordingly holidays commencing in May will be paid on 10 June.
-Where properties are managed by Jean Bartlett Cottage Holidays there may be deductions for expenses incurred by us; these items will be debited at the invoice value.
+Rental income for bookings, net of commission, is payable to owners on or around the 10th of the month after which the guests’ holiday ended.
+For instance, income for a booking which took place and ended in May would be paid to the homeowner on or around 10th June.
+Payments are made by BACS direct into your designated bank account.
+Where properties are managed by Jean Bartlett Cottage Holidays there may be deductions for expenses incurred; these items will also be debited from your monthly payment and will be shown on your monthly statement.